-Jellagen, an innovative marine biotechnology company was co-founded in 2013 by Professor Andrew Mearns Spragg, a Scottish marine biotechnology pioneer.
+Jellagen, an innovative marine biotechnology company was founded in 2015 by Professor Andrew Mearns Spragg, a Scottish marine biotechnology pioneer.
 The idea first came to Andrew whilst surfing off the East coast of Scotland in his youth swimming through blooms of jellyfish.

 Due to human activity in the oceans, jellyfish populations are now blooming.
 The resulting explosion in jellyfish along coastal regions is causing increasing incidents of bathers being stung, off shore aquaculture collapse and in some cases power stations to be shut down due to water inlets becoming clogged.

 In the early days, Jellagen operated out of a shed in Tenby but soon moved to the Bridge Innovation Centre at Pembroke Dock.
 The company continued to develop its business focused on new innovative manufacturing processes and developing new products using collagen derived from jellyfish to provide a next generation collagen biomaterial.